vhscom/after-dark/docs/content/feature/fetch-injection.md

   </tbody>
 </table>

-{{< external href="https://hackcabin.com/post/managing-async-dependencies-javascript/" text="Fetch Injection" />}} was conceptualized and first developed specifically for After Dark to make it possible to deep-link to full-sized [Image Gallery](/module/hall-of-mirrors) images near-instantly and carries with it a number of other performance applications.

 Use Fetch Inject in your [Custom Layouts](../custom-layouts) to load scripts and styles from your site `static` directory or include cross-origin resources:

 {{< highlight html "linenos=inline" >}}